Can vertigo be treated by a neck adjustment?

 Upper cervical care aims at restoring normal cervical joint motion which allows the central nervous system, including the vestibular system, to function more normally.
 By keeping the upper cervical spine in its normal range, over time, normal structure and function can return.

-Why vertigo is not the same with dizziness?
+Why vertigo is not the same as dizziness?

 People often use the word “dizziness” when they are talking about a variety of symptoms, including: